 The X Ultra 5 is one of the most stable shoes we tested.
 With a stiff sole and a secure platform, it shines on uneven terrain where support and protection matter most.
 From steep alpine scrambles to scree-filled traverses, we found it reliable and confidence-inspiring underfoot.
 Its waterproofing is excellent, making it ideal for wet and cold climates.
 The GORE-TEX membrane, paired with the thick upper, kept our feet dry through creek crossings, snow patches, and sloppy trails.
 That same burly upper traps heat, though, so it’s less ideal for hot summer time hikes.

 Traction is strong, especially when the footing is loose or muddy.
 The deep lugs and Contragrip rubber bite into soft terrain and shed debris well.
 However, we noticed some slip on smooth, wet rock surfaces.
 Still, it’s one of the grippier shoes in the lineup.
 Weight is the main trade-off.
 The X Ultra 5 is heavy compared to sleeker trail shoes, but with that weight comes increased durability and support.
-This newest version of the X Ultra 5 continues to prove why it is one of our favorite hiking shoes.
+It remains one of our favorite hiking shoes.

 Men’s Topo Athletic Ultraventure 4